-The credit ratings of the Group are important to maintain access to key markets and trading counterparties.
+In this respect, credit ratings of the Group are important to maintain access to key markets and trading counterparties.
 Please also refer to the section entitled "Credit ratings" in the section entitled "Description of the Issuer" for an overview of the Group's current credit ratings.

-Any failure by the Group to maintain its credit ratings could adversely impact the competitive position of the Group, make entering into hedging transactions more difficult and increase borrowing costs or limit access to the capital markets or the ability of the Group to engage in funding transactions.
+Any failure by the Group to maintain its credit ratings could adversely impact the competitive position of the Group, making it more difficult to enter into hedging transactions, leading to increased borrowing costs or limiting access to the capital markets or the ability of the Group to engage in funding transactions.
 In connection with certain trading agreements, the Group might also be required, if its current ratings are not maintained, to provide additional collateral.
+As at the date of this Prospectus, no negative outlook is mentioned by any of the rating agencies, though these ratings cannot be guaranteed for the future.